 Get Close to the Face of a Glacier

 Alaska’s fjord-indented coast, carved by ancient glaciers, is often best admired from the water.
 Board the Katlian Express, a jet-powered catamaran, for an exhilarating ride through the Tracy Arm Wilderness Area near the capital city of Juneau.

 Explore the awe-inspiring Kenai Fjords National Park by boat, just outside of Seward.
-This is a fantastic spot for spotting orcas, grey, and humpback whales.
+This is a fantastic spot for whale watching in Alaska, where you can spot orcas, grey, and humpback whales.
 In addition, you’ll have a good chance of seeing bald eagles, as well as seals and otters playing in the glassy waters of the fjords.
 You’ll sail close to the faces of enormous glaciers, admire striking mountains, and find yourself immersed in pristine nature.

 A luxury cruise with Celebrity Cruises is an incredible way to experience these thrilling Alaskan adventures.
 Browse cruises to Alaska on our website and prepare for the trip of a lifetime.